BizzarreNate/sequence-calculator/README.md

 # sequence-calculator
-Calculates potential characters in a sequence
+Simple python program that calculates potential characters in a sequence